Gretchen Whitmer: COVID-19 pandemic

-National profile
+National profile and political future

 In February 2020, Whitmer was selected to deliver the Democratic response to the State of the Union address by then President Donald Trump.
 Michigan was considered a swing state in the 2020 United States presidential election, and it was speculated that Democrats hoped selecting Whitmer would bolster their chance of winning the state.

 In early March, days before the 2020 Michigan Democratic presidential primary, Whitmer endorsed Joe Biden, and joined his campaign as a national co-chair.

-In 2020, amid her handling of the COVID-19 pandemic, as well as after tweets in which Trump attacked her and called her "that woman from Michigan", Whitmer gained a greater national profile.
-Her response to the pandemic was the subject of the cover story of Newsweek May 1, 2020, edition.
-Also in May, Cecily Strong impersonated Whitmer on an episode of Saturday Night Live.
-Strong portrayed Whitmer on the show again in February 2021.
+In 2020, amid her handling of the COVID-19 pandemic, as well as after tweets in which Trump attacked her and dismissed her as "the woman in Michigan", Whitmer changed the wording to the more specific "that woman in Michigan" in speeches and on T-shirts, gaining a greater national profile as Trump's original wording was forgotten.
+Cecily Strong portrayed Whitmer on Saturday Night Live episodes in May 2020 and February 2021.

-Biden and his team vetted Whitmer as a potential running mate during their 2020 Democratic Party vice presidential candidate selection, with Biden confirming she was on his shortlist in March.
+Whitmer was vetted by Biden's team as a potential running mate during the 2020 Democratic Party vice presidential candidate selection; Biden confirmed she was on his shortlist in March.
 Michigan's status as a key swing state was seen as boosting her prospects of being selected.
-The New York Times reported that she was one of four finalists for the position, along with Kamala Harris, Susan Rice, and Elizabeth Warren; Harris was ultimately selected.
-By some reporting, Whitmer removed herself from consideration, urging Biden to choose a Black woman instead.
-While Whitmer was not selected, her consideration for the position further elevated her national stature.
+The New York Times reported that she was one of four finalists for the position along with Kamala Harris, Susan Rice, and Elizabeth Warren; Harris was selected.
+According to some reports, Whitmer removed herself from consideration, urging Biden to choose a Black woman instead.
+Whitmer's consideration for the position further elevated her national stature.

-Whitmer delivered a speech at the 2020 Democratic National Convention that praised Biden's work in rescuing the Michigan auto industry and criticized Trump's handling of the COVID-19 pandemic.
+In her speech to the 2020 Democratic National Convention, Whitmer praised Biden's work in rescuing the Michigan auto industry and criticized Trump's handling of the COVID-19 pandemic.
 Whitmer was seen as having strong prospects of being offered a position in Biden's cabinet.
 On January 9, 2021, she said she was not interested in leaving her role as governor.